krossed5678/hypixel-discord-bridge/README.md

 3. **Messages aren't being relayed**
    - Check if the bot is in the correct Discord channel
-   - Verify the channel ID in config.json
+   - Verify the DISCORD_CHANNEL_ID in your .env file
    - Make sure the bot has proper permissions in Discord
+   - Ensure the channel ID is correct (you can get it by right-clicking the channel with Developer Mode enabled)

 4. **Authentication Errors**
    - Check your Microsoft account credentials